 Whether your child is strapping on a backpack for the first time or just starting a new year, the first day of school is nerve-wracking even in the best of times.
-With school schedules changing and new precautions around coronavirus, parents can expect even more back-to-school jitters this year.
+With school schedules changing and continued precautions around coronavirus, parents can expect even more back-to-school jitters this year.

 Parents can ease first-day jitters is by establishing the new routine ahead of time and reading books to prepare for the big day.